teesha902/FYP_ASMLab/scripts/readme.md

 3. `--debug` flag is used to get debug printouts with default set to false.
 4. `--vis` flag is used to visualise background mask, and current mask while LED is detected.
 This will show up while the video is being processed, great for debugging the mask itself.
 5. `--max_led <max number of LED events>` allows to allow for multiple led events.
 If the folder may contain videos with 2 or more LED events, this can be used.
 Default is 2.
+6. `--no_hist_thresh` allows us to disable dynamic histogram thresholding.
+It is currently used as histogram threshold is not a mature feature.

 This script only runs when run from command line/jupyter notebook.
 The different functions can be imported to run in other scripts if necessary.